+389 2 3113 059

 Click the read more button for more info on Prof. Kolozova’s scientific applied research and advocacy engagement with the topics of “illiberal democracies”, democratic backsliding and “state capture” in soft authoritarianism:

 Katerina Kolozova (PhD) has been engaged in scientific policy analysis of the rise of authoritarianism in national and regional (SEE) context as well as that of wider Europe.
 She has acted as the research team leader of ISSH-Skopje on a number of studies on the authoritarian state capture that used to define the governance of the previous ruling coalition as well as in analytical monitoring of the country’s attempts toward “de-capturing.”
 These publications have been ranked among the top 5 most sought for policy studies from the country on the Central and Eastern European Online Library (based in Germany).
-Together with Niccolo Milanese (European Alternatives-Paris) she coedited an international volume on “illiberal democracies” forthcoming with McGill Queen’s University Press (Canada).
+Together with Niccolo Milanese (European Alternatives-Paris) she coedited an international volume on “illiberal democracies” published by George Washington University from Washington DC in 2023 titled “Illiberal Democracies in Europe: Authoritarian Challenge to the Crisis of Liberalism.”
 Along with Ivan Vejvoda, she is the co-organizer of two workshops in 2019 and 2020 on illiberal democracy and democratic backsliding in the region and in Europe at Institut für Wissenschaften vom Menschen-Vienna (in cooperation with ISSHS), one in Berlin with Aspen institute and Freie Universitaet (Political Sciences) in March 2019 as well as one in Paris with Europa Nova think tank of SciPo in October 2019.
-She has co-authored a couple of op-eds for Open democracy on this topic, the most recent one being on the crisis of liberal democracies and the authoritarian abuse of the pandemic published in April 2020.
+She has authored several op-eds for Al Jazeera English, Open Democracy, Journal du Dimanche, Epohi and others..

 Read more